-I think I speak for the entire team when I say we believe that we’re only at the start of this journey and only now with some perspective and experience behind us, do we have the luxury of being able to revisit the foundations on which our business has been built.
+As a company we believe that we’re only at the start of our journey and only now with some perspective and experience behind us, do we have the luxury of being able to revisit the foundations on which our business has been built.

 ‘It takes ten years to become an overnight success’.